tofnoob/tofnoob.github.io/weapons/cocoritter.md

 ## Team Comps

 Here are some example teams to work towards.

-Note that these examples are assuming that Cocoritter is the main on-field unit.
+Cocoritter **would not** usually be the main on-field unit.

 ![Team Comp 1](images/cocoritter_tc1.png)
 ![Team Comp 2](images/cocoritter_tc2.png)